emmonbear/BrickGame/README-Simple.md

 ### Pre-Requisites
 List all the pre-requisites the system needs to develop this project.
+- ncurces
-- A tool
+- make
-- B tool
+- gcc

 ### Development Environment
 Write about setting up the working environment for your project.